 Losing 90 pounds in 3 months can be an intimidating goal.
 Making changes to your diet and maintaining a calorie deficit can take some time to get used to and you can experience symptoms such as headaches within the first few days.

-On average, it is possible to healthily lose anywhere between 15 and 30 pounds in 3 months, but if you follow a strict diet and exercise regime along with the other tips discussed here, it is possible to lose close to 90 pounds.
+On average, it is possible to healthily lose anywhere between 15 and 30 pounds in 3 months, and 90 pounds isn’t a realistic goal to shoot for in just 3 months.